bsdimp/mk211bsd/STATUS.md

 ld.c is more troubling.
 We need to adjust it somehow.
 It lacks a SCCS id, so we'll have to maybe rely on ealier diffs in 4BSD somehow, maybe between 3BSD and 4.0BSD where portable ar was introduced, though those diffs are extensive.
+Given that the other items were pulled in from 4.3BSD, I think a lot of archive support code can be pulled in from there, but tweaked to work on the PDP-11 instead of the vax.

 ## All the hacks